 Hip Disability and Osteoarthritis Outcome Score (HOOS)

-Osteoarthritis is a common condition of the hip that affects millions of adults around the world.
-It’s a frequent cause of pain, functional disability, and reduced quality of life.
-The Hip Disability and Osteoarthritis Outcome Score (HOOS) is a patient-reported outcome measure (PROM) that is used to evaluate Total Hip Arthroplasty (THA) patients.
+The Hip Disability and Osteoarthritis Outcome Score (HOOS) is a patient reported outcome measure that is used to evaluate patients following Total Hip Arthroplasty (THA).

-Another advantage of this patient-reported outcome measure is that it may be used over short and long-term intervals to assess changes induced by treatment (ie. medication, physical therapy, operation), primary injuries, or post-traumatic osteoarthritis.
+Another advantage of the HOOS is that it may be used over short- and long-term intervals to assess changes induced by treatment (eg. medication, physical therapy, operation), primary injuries or post traumatic osteoarthritis.

-The survey takes approximately 10-15 minutes to complete, which some patients may find difficult.
-Overall, it is a well-regarded tool for the evaluation of patients following a THA.
-If the time required to complete the survey isn’t an issue, it’s a solid PRO measure to consider.
-Recently, a shortened version of the HOOS measure was validated, called the HOOS, JR.
+Overall, the HOOS is a well-regarded measure for the evaluation of patients following a total hip replacement.
+If the time required to complete the survey is not an issue, it is a solid PRO measure to consider.

 The HOOS survey does not require a license.
 To learn more about the HOOS, please visit their website: http://www.koos.nu/.

 Hip disability and osteoarthritis outcome score (HOOS) – validity and responsiveness in total hip replacement | Measures of hip function and symptoms: Harris hip score (HHS), hip disability and osteoarthritis outcome score (HOOS), Oxford hip score (OHS), Lequesne index of severity for osteoarthritis of the hip (LISOH) and American Academy of Orthopedic Surgeons (AAOS) hip and knee questionnaire.